Denis Coderre: Quebec lieutenant

-On January 22, 2009, Coderre became the Quebec lieutenant of Liberal Leader Michael Ignatieff.
+On January 22, 2009, Coderre became the Quebec lieutenant of Liberal leader Michael Ignatieff.
 He had been offered the same assignment by former leader Stéphane Dion, but had declined the offer.

+In 2009, future Green Party of Canada co-leader Jonathan Pedneault sought the Liberal nomination in his home district of Longueuil-Pierre-Boucher.
+Coderre, the party's lieutenant in Quebec, blocked his bid and appointed a candidate, despite Ignatieff's assurances the party would hold open nominations in all ridings not represented by a sitting MP.
+This prompted Pedneault to co-author an op-ed in La Presse calling on Ignatieff to uphold his promise to democratize the party.

 On September 28, 2009, Coderre resigned as Quebec lieutenant because of a disagreement with Ignatieff.
 Coderre had been tasked with picking 'star candidates' for the next election, attempting to replace Montreal-area MPs Stéphane Dion, Lise Zarac, and Bernard Patry, as well as Laval MP Raymonde Folco, at Ignatieff's request.
-Coderre had chosen Nathalie Le Prohon to run in Outremont, formerly a Liberal safe seat now held by the NDP's Thomas Mulcair.
+Coderre had chosen Nathalie Le Prohon to run in Outremont, formerly a Liberal safe seat held by the NDP's Thomas Mulcair.
 However, Martin Cauchon was seeking a return to politics and wanted to run in Outremont, a riding he had held for 11 years prior to 2004 when then-Liberal leader Paul Martin would not guarantee Cauchon's nomination.
-Cauchon had served as Jean Chrétien's Minister of Justice and Quebec lieutenant.
+Cauchon had served as Jean Chrétien's minister of justice and Quebec lieutenant.
 Cauchon preferred to seek help from Alfred Apps from Toronto instead of talking to Coderre and his team.
 Cauchon and Coderre had previously been close when both were part of Chrétien's cabinet, but some suggest that Coderre now saw Cauchon as a potential rival for influence over the Quebec wing of the Liberals, and perhaps in a future leadership convention.
 Ignatieff initially sided with Coderre, then reversed his decision and allowed Cauchon to run in Outremont.

 In Coderre's first press conference after resigning as Quebec lieutenant, he criticized Ignatieff's aides, all of whom were from Toronto.
 Coderre also skipped votes in the House of Commons in protest.
 Ignatieff later warned that Coderre would face expulsion from caucus if he did "any more damage to the party."

 In 2012, Coderre confirmed that he would not run for the leadership of the federal Liberal Party.

 Mayoralty

 2013 election

 Coderre resigned on June 2, 2013 to run for mayor of Montreal in the 2013 Montreal municipal election.
 He formed the Montreal municipal party Équipe Denis Coderre pour Montréal (alternatively Équipe Denis Coderre) though he had no previous provincial or municipal experience.
-Coderre was elected mayor of Montreal subsequent to the municipal elections of November 3, 2013.
+Coderre was elected mayor of Montreal on November 3, 2013.